Animal Behaviour and WelfareUCAS CODE

 course blog postAnimal and Land

-Primary school children enjoyed getting up close with Hartpury’s creepy and cuddly creatures recently.
+Children from Hartpury Nursery enjoyed getting up close with Hartpury’s creepy and cuddly creatures this week.

 The Animal Behaviour and Welfare programme will equip you with the knowledge and skills which are required by organisations such as animal charities, welfare organisations, education and research establishments and government bodies.